Limestone District School Board

 Limestone District School Board (LDSB, known as English-language Public District School Board No. 27 prior to 1999) is an English public district school board encompassing a region that includes the City of Kingston and the counties of Frontenac and Lennox and Addington in Eastern Ontario, Canada.
 The board was founded in a 1998 provincial reorganization of all Ontario school boards.
 It is an amalgamation of the former Frontenac County and Lennox and Addington County Boards of Education.
-The board's Chair for 2020-2021 is Suzanne Ruttan.
-The Vice-Chair is Tom Gingrich.
+The board's Chair for 2023-2024 is Robin Hutcheon.
+The Vice-Chair is Bob Godkin.

 The Limestone District School Board serves 21,206 students at 70 schools and centres, employing 2,200 teachers and staff.
 The district covers a geographic area of 7,719 square kilometres including the townships of Central Frontenac, Addington Highlands, North Frontenac, South Frontenac, Frontenac Islands, Loyalist and Stone Mills, as well as the Town of Greater Napanee and the City of Kingston.

 As of September 1, 2014, the board operates 53 elementary schools, 11 secondary schools, the Limestone School of Community Education and other specialized education centres.
 The community served by each school is indicated in the list below after each school's name.
 Some students may attend a school outside of the area they reside so that they may take part in a special program.
 The school board is expecting slowly declining enrollment, particularly of secondary students, until about 2016.
 A provincial full-day kindergarten program is expanding enrolment in all elementary schools and is now available in all elementary schools.

-The Board of Trustees of the Limestone Board has recently built two new elementary schools and one K-12 high school (opened January 2014) within the district.
+The board of trustees of the Limestone District School Board has recently built two new elementary schools and one K-12 high school (opened January 2014) within the district.
 These schools have been built in the Pittsburgh District of the City of Kingston, in the south end of the Town of Napanee and in Sharbot Lake.
 An expansion of Sydenham High School was completed in January 2014.
 A number of existing elementary schools in the district will be closed as these new consolidated schools open.
 Each new elementary school will have an enrolment of between 600 and 800 students.